-This dialogue is part of the Virtual Ocean Dialogues programme, convened by the World Economic Forum’s Friends of Ocean Action.
+This dialogue was part of the Virtual Ocean Dialogues programme, convened by the World Economic Forum’s Friends of Ocean Action.

-The World Economic Forum and the Friends of Ocean Action are hosting the Virtual Ocean Dialogues on an exciting 5-day series from 1 – 5 June 2020.
+The World Economic Forum and the Friends of Ocean Action hosted the Virtual Ocean Dialogues from 1 – 5 June 2020.

-The “Transforming the global agricultural research and development agenda with aquatic foods” Dialogue on 4 June 2020 at 12:30 AM – 01:30 AM (UTC+8) will feature Gareth Johnstone, WorldFish’s Director-General.
-He will be joined by Marco Ferroni, CGIAR’s Chair of System Management Board, Tony Cavalieri from the Bill & Melinda Gates Foundation and Jim Leape from the Blue Food Assessment, Stanford University.
-This session will be facilitated by Tana Lala-Pritchard, WorldFish’s Director of Communications and Marketing.
+The “Transforming the global agricultural research and development agenda with aquatic foods” Dialogue on 4 June 2020 at 12:30 AM – 01:30 AM (UTC+8) featured Gareth Johnstone, WorldFish’s Director-General.
+He was joined by Marco Ferroni, CGIAR’s Chair of System Management Board, Tony Cavalieri from the Bill & Melinda Gates Foundation and Jim Leape from the Blue Food Assessment, Stanford University.
+This session was facilitated by Tana Lala-Pritchard, WorldFish’s Director of Communications and Marketing.

 Context of the event: